AntoineSavage/pizzascript/README.md

 Symbols can be combined into *qualified* symbols (ex: `'Symb1.symb_2`)

-Here are a few examples of qualified symbols:
+Here are a few qualified symbols:
 ```
 'Module.function
 ''Package.Module.function